Port St Mary railway station: Today

 In keeping with current policy, the station received new bi-lingual nameboards in 2008 in a standard maroon and cream colour scheme (the previous colouring here had been black, white and grey).
 On the northerly side of the level crossing there is a gatekeepers cottage which is now a private dwelling.
 To the rear of the station is the Station Hotel.
-From August 2014 the station became unmanned for the remainder of the railway's season with passengers boarding and alighting purchasing tickets elsewhere.
+From August 2014 the station became unstaffed for the remainder of the railway's season with passengers boarding and alighting purchasing tickets elsewhere.
 Train guards now operate the barriers which protect the line from the adjacent road to the village.
 During special events on the railway the station has been used as a drop off point for shuttle buses to Cregneash Folk Museum for Island At War each summer and the Heritage Open Days that are staged by Manx National Heritage each October.
 The goods shed remains in railway hands and is used for storage purposes only, housing one of three remaining closed vans until the winter of 2013 when this was moved to Port Erin to form part of a new display in the railway museum.
 The goods yard is used to store other railway items, notably the former railings from Port Erin Station.
 The station remains a popular drop off point for walkers who then use the coastal footpath beyond to reach Port Erin and return by rail in the summer months.
 It is also the nearest station for the national folklore museum to which a limited bus service is operated.

 Recent

+Campamarina & Trailblazers (1982-1989)

+The entire site was leased to an outdoor pursuits company in 1982 who converted the upper storey into hostel accommodation, with railway staff relegated to a wooden shack on the platform during this time; the booking hall was fitted with a servery and a new fireplace installed as well as shower rooms.